astroDimitrios/git-novice/episodes/06-ignore.md

 ## Log Files

 You wrote a script that creates many intermediate log-files of the form `log_01`, `log_02`, `log_03`, etc.
-You want to keep them but you do not want to track them through `git`.
+You want to keep them but you do not want to track them through Git.

 1. Write **one** `.gitignore` entry that excludes files of the form `log_01`, `log_02`, etc.